TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 extTarget
 ---------

+.. container:: table-row

+   Property
-..  confval:: extTarget
+         extTarget

-    :name: config-extTarget
+   Data type
-    :type: target
+         target

-    :Default: `_top`
+   Default
+         \_top

+   Description
          Default external target.
-Used by :ref:`typolink` if no extTarget is set.
+Used by typolink if no extTarget is set